spyder-ide/spyder-docs/doc/call-for-help.rst

 Spyder's FAQ section
 ~~~~~~~~~~~~~~~~~~~~

-Spyder's documentation has a FAQ section where you may find the answers that you are looking for.
+Spyder's documentation has a FAQ section, where you might find the answers that you are looking for.

 .. rst-class:: fasb fa-globe